-I usually like to make small dog treats and lean toward savory rather than sweet–but with the holiday weekend just around the corner, I found myself looking at Easter cookie recipes and wondering if one could be modified for dogs.
-Since carrot cakes are a family favorite, I cam up with Carrot Cake Dog Treats, an easy way to make a special holiday treat at home.
+I usually like to make small dog treats and lean toward savory rather than sweet–but I’ve also seen the way our dogs look at us whenever we have a piece of carrot cake!
+Since dogs shouldn’t have many of the spices in our carrot cakes, I came up with Carrot Cake Dog Treats, an easy way to make a special treat at home.

-I took it a step further, though, and cut the sugars way, way back, sweetening the cookies just a little with molasses and, for a few extra special cookies, adding a layer of a dog favorite: cream cheese.
+I took it a step further, though, and cut the sugars way, way back, sweetening the cookies just a little with molasses and, for a few extra special cookies, adding a frosting of a dog favorite: cream cheese.
+(Skip the cream cheese if you’ve got an eye on your dog’s waistline or if your dog has ever been at risk for pancreatitis.)

 The list of ingredients is a little bit longer than for some dog biscuits and treats but not too complicated!